rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 Update KUBERNETES_TOKEN in ihub.env on CSP VM with above kubernetes token.

 ##  Installing the Integration Hub

-**Note:** The SGX Integration Hub is only required to integrate Intel® SecL with third-party scheduler services, such as OpenStack Nova or Kubernetes.
-The Hub is not required for usage models that do not require Intel® SecL security attributes to be pushed to an integration endpoint.
+**Note:** The Integration Hub is only required to integrate Intel® SecL with third-party scheduler services, such as Kubernetes.
+The Integration Hub is not required for usage models that do not require Intel® SecL security attributes to be pushed to an integration endpoint.

 ### Required For